 - Private Opha May Johnson was the first woman to enlist in the United States Marine Corps, joining the Marine Corps Reserve in 1918 during World War I.

 - Elsie S. Ott was the first woman to receive the U.S. Air Medal and was a contributing factor in the advancement of military medical care, World War II.

-- Col. Ruby Bradley is a survivor of World War II and Korean War and is one of the most decorated women in U.S. military history.
+- Colonel Ruby Bradley is a survivor of World War II and Korean War and is one of the most decorated women in U.S. military history.

 - Rear Admiral Grace Brewster Murray Hopper served in World War II, Korean War, and the Vietnam War.
 A destroyer was named after her, USS Hopper, DDG-70, as was the Cray XE6 “Hopper” supercomputer.
 As founder of the COBOL programming language, a precursor to many of the software code approaches of today, her work is legendary among computer scientists and mathematicians.